 While it may seem similar to impacts and tilts, vibrations are typically less of an event and more of a condition.
 OpsWatch, pictured here as part of SpotSee’s vibration monitors, is ideal for stationary objects and is typically not used in supply chain environments, but rather on equipment or structures.
 During setup, vibration monitors are calibrated to the equipment’s standard operating vibration or resonance.

 Then, they can provide constant monitoring or give alerts when vibrations increase or decrease out of a designated threshold.
 This can let maintenance professionals and operators that the equipment isn’t operating properly and may be in need of mechanical adjustment — or that it’s about to fail and requires immediate attention, shutdown, or other action.
 Common applications include oil and gas drilling equipment, mining silos, and aggregate material equipment It can also be used to measure pipe vibration to keep track of pump condition.
 Vibration monitoring tracks equipment operation, meaning less downtime, fewer failures, reduced maintenance costs — and longer service life for that expensive, sensitive machinery.

 Clearly, shock sensors — in reality, indicators and monitors for impact, tilt, and vibration — have many permutations.
 Choosing the right one provides invaluable visibility into exactly what happened — including the magnitude of impact, its direction, as well as its location and the temperature and humidity at the time — or, if you prefer, simply that an event occurred.

 Let SpotSee’s experts help you choose the right solution for your needs.
-Contact us today for a free consultation to start optimizing your supply chain or monitoring essential equipment and structures to save money and reduce downtime.
+Get in touch with us today with the form below for a free consultation to start optimizing your supply chain or monitoring essential equipment and structures to save money and reduce downtime.